MaxPiLab/handson-iot-raspberrypi/doc/rpi_os.md

 There are some Operating Systems on which Raspberry Pi can run.

 ## 1. RASPBIAN
-This is the official operating system of the Raspberry Pi Foundation.
-It's based on Debian Linux and optimized for the Raspberry Pi hardware.
-It comes with a full GUI and a whole range of software installed, including Python, Scratch, Sonic Pi, Java, and Mathematica.
+Raspbian is a **Debian** Linux-based computer operating system for Raspberry Pi.It comes with a full GUI and a whole range of software installed, including Python, Scratch, Sonic Pi, Java etc. .There are several versions of Raspbian including Raspbian Stretch and Raspbian Jessie.
+Since 2015 it has been officially provided by the Raspberry Pi Foundation as the primary operating system for the family of Raspberry Pi.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/36862149-ff4ce6ce-1dab-11e8-8129-1cd5eeb38bc0.png">